tonsky/Clojure-Sublimed/README.md

 Finally, to clear evaluation results run `Clojure REPL: Clear Evaluation Results`.

 To edit settings, run `Preferences: Sublime Clojure Settings` command.

 ## Default Key Bindings

+Sublime Clojure comes with no keybindings enabled by default to guarantee they won’t conflict with any other extension.

+This is the recommended keymap:

 Command                       | macOS                            | Windows/Linux                                   | Mnemonic
 ------------------------------|----------------------------------|-------------------------------------------------| -----------------------